which of the following are b2c marketing segmentations?

 5. Marketing Channels

 • B2B Marketing: B2B marketing often involves direct sales, relationship-based marketing, trade shows, industry publications, content marketing, and email marketing.
-Personalized, one-on-one interactions are common.
+Personalized, one-on-one interactions are shared.

 • B2C Marketing: B2C marketing uses a broader range of channels, including mass advertising, social media, e-commerce platforms, retail locations, and influencer marketing.
 It often focuses on reaching a larger, more diverse audience.